Espanicon/icon-bridge-sdk-js/README.md

 ------------------
 ### IconBridge.bsc.web

-`iconBridge.bsc.web` offers the unsigned raw JSON RPC string of the selected method of the ICON Bridge.
+`iconBridge.bsc.web` offers the unsigned raw JSON RPC data of the selected method of the ICON Bridge.
 This option is intended to be used with a third party wallet (Metamask) to sign the required transaction object without your program having any access to the users private key.

 The methods under this scope are the following:
 * `.transfer(targetAddress, targetChain, from, _value, _coinName, gas?)`